bitifet/sqltt/README.md

   * *postgresqlcli:* For PostgreSQL CLI output.
   * *oracle:* For Oracle Database.

-...and oracle still lacks cli implementation (so fails back to default one).
+...and oracle still lacks CLI implementation (so fails back to default one).

 ### Adding more Database Engines